mikhashev/personal-context-manager/docs/technical-description.md

 ## Technical Result

-The technology provides the following measurable benefits:
+The technology provides the following benefits:

-1. **Eliminating the lack of long-term memory in AI chats**:
+1. **Addressing the lack of long-term memory in AI chats**:
-   - Preservation of 100% relevant context between sessions
+   - Comprehensive preservation of relevant context between sessions
-   - Reducing context input time by 95% compared to manual entry (from 15-20 minutes to 15-30 seconds)
+   - Substantial time savings compared to manual context re-entry

 2. **Flexibility in using various data formats**:
-   - Support for any structured data that AI can process
+   - Support for multiple structured data formats that AI can process
-   - 95% probability of compatibility with various AI systems
+   - Compatibility with various AI systems

 3. **Increased user control over data**:
    - Choice of storage location (local/cloud)
    - Ability to selectively provide information to AI
-   - Management through instructions with 90% execution accuracy
+   - Management through instruction blocks

-4. **Increased recommendation accuracy**:
+4. **Improved recommendation relevance**:
-   - Up to 85% relevant answers versus 60% without context (measured on a sample of 100 different requests)
+   - More targeted answers through contextual personalization
-   - 75% reduction in the need for repeated clarifications
+   - Reduction in the need for repeated clarifications

-5. **Time savings**:
+5. **Time efficiency**:
-   - 5-10 hours per week for active AI users
+   - Significant time savings for active AI users
-   - 40-60% reduction in dialogue length while maintaining response quality
+   - More concise dialogues while maintaining response quality

 ## Process Description